 Norma Kamali, Iris Aprel & Stephanie Solomon Dish About Vintage

-This summer’s Intermezzo wholesale trade show in New York City included the revolutionary idea of providing fashion retailers access to top vintage sellers offering one-of-a-kind clothing and accessories to purchase for their shops The highlight of Vintage@Intermezzo was a conversation with Norma Kamali, Iris Apfel and Stephanie Solomon moderated by Lauren Parker, Editor-in-Chief, Accessories Magazine.
+This summer’s Intermezzo wholesale trade show in New York City introduced the revolutionary idea of giving fashion retailers access to top vintage sellers offering one-of-a-kind clothing and accessories for their shops.
+The highlight of Vintage@Intermezzo was a conversation among Norma Kamali, Iris Apfel, and Stephanie Solomon, moderated by Lauren Parker, Editor-in-Chief of Accessories Magazine.
 Madge was lucky enough to attend.

 Here is part 2 of their fascinating conversation on